Despite promises to talk, new Pakistan PM gets tough on insurgents

 "The army is against the talks right now.
 They want to hammer these guys a little bit more."

-Yet, the military and the ISI are in favor of talks involving the Taliban in neighboring Afghanistan.
+Yet, the military and the ISI are in favour of talks involving the Taliban in neighbouring Afghanistan.
 Although the Pakistani Taliban accepts the leader of the Afghan faction as its own leader, the two groups operate separately.

 NEED CLEAR PLAN